What is Performance Management? (And Why it Matters)

 4. Promotes an Environment for Feedback

-And note this is a two-way street.
-It isn’t simply about you as a leader offering feedback to your employees.
-It’s also about giving them a forum where they can honestly share their feedback on the company and its goals and performance in general, but also feedback about the way management is or isn’t succeeding.
+It isn't about you as a leader offering feedback to your employees.
+It's also about giving them a forum where they can share their feedback on the company and its goals and performance in general.

 But be quick to share with them all the positive things about their performance before pointing out where they can improve.

-And then devising one of the above-mentioned strategies to help them do so.
+And then devising one of the strategies mentioned above to help them do so.

-This interchange of feedback is imperative if you want your company and its processes to evolve into something even better than it is today.
+This feedback interchange is imperative if you want your company and its processes to evolve into something even better than it is today.

 Feedback should include:

-- Unstructured Feedback.
-As the name implies, this is feedback that occurs spontaneously, and at every opportunity that presents itself.
+- Unstructured Feedback - As the name implies, this is the feedback that occurs at every opportunity that presents itself

-- Structured Feedback.
-This is planned and systematic, perhaps by means of the actual performance review.
+- Structured Feedback - This is planned and systematic, perhaps using the actual performance review

-Performance management is a system every company should have in place.
-A tool that’s optimized to offer continuous growth to your employees.
+An effective performance management cycle is a system every company should have in place.
+A tool that's optimized to offer continuous growth to your employees.

-Implementing clear-cut performance strategies will help your employees grow and flourish.
+Implementing clear-cut performance management systems will help your employees grow and flourish.
 And help your company reach its goals while increasing your bottom line.